aminasajan/Scala-Programs/README.md

 # Implicit
 ## Implicit Parameters:
-It allow you to define parameters that don't need to be explicitly passed when calling a method or function.
-Instead, the compiler fills in the values automatically based on the context.
+When a method with implicit parameters is called, the compiler searches for values of the appropriate types in the current scope and fills in the implicit parameters automatically.
  ```
 package com.example